Skip to Content

 Halloween and Christmas are very popular times to visit.
 A spooky flashlight tour is offered on Friday the 13th.
 This San Jose attraction is great fun for kids in their teens.

 Want more kid-friendly fun in California?
-Check out our Top 10 things to do in California with kids!
+Check out the best things to do in California with kids!

-Fun Things to do with Kids in San Jose - Santana Row
+Fun Things to do with Kids in San Jose include shopping Santana Row

 San Jose’s upscale shopping district, Santana Row, offers a scene somewhere between a quaint village and an haute couture runway.
-Grab a table along the sidewalk at any café and you’ll soon notice that Santana Row also offers fine people-watching.
+Grab a table along the sidewalk at any café, such as Left Bank Brasserie, and you’ll soon notice that Santana Row also offers fine people-watching.
+Our favorite time to visit is during Makers Market in the Park which takes place the second Saturday of the month.

 Fun Things to do with Kids in San Jose - SoFA District

 Do you have older kids who prefer a more DIY experience?
-Then take a clay and wheel-throwing class with them at Higher Fire.
+Then take a clay and wheel-throwing class with them at Higher Fire Clayspace and Gallery.
+They offer 6-week beginner classes that include everything you will need to create all sorts of amazing projects as well as weekend workshops for those shorter on time.
+They now have a location in Japantown as well.

 If you’re looking for a more cultured event, the gorgeous California Theater hosts performances such as Symphony Silicon Valley and Ballet San Jose Silicon Valley.